kyuz0/amd-strix-halo-voice-toolbox/README.md

 * **Responsible use:** Only use voices you have rights to.
 Avoid impersonation/misuse.
 * **GPU access:** On Ubuntu, ensure you’ve applied the udev rules above.
 On Fedora, just ensure your user is in `video` and `render` groups.
-* **Stability:** This is a lean voice toolbox; if you need unified memory tuning for very large models, see your image/video toolbox notes.

----

-## 8. Credits & Links

-* VibeVoice (Microsoft) — original project & demos
-* Docker image: `docker.io/kyuz0/amd-strix-halo-voice`